CAPE: A CLIP-Aware Pointing Ensemble of Complementary Heatmap Cues for Embodied Reference Understanding

 \section{Conclusion}

-We tackled the challenge of Embodied Reference Understanding by addressing the limitations of existing single-line pointing assumptions.
-Our proposed dual-model framework explicitly leverages both head-to-fingertip and wrist-to-fingertip lines, represented as Gaussian ray heatmaps, to provide richer supervision beyond following pointing line and improve pointing target detection.
-By integrating these complementary signals through our CLIP-Aware Pointing Ensemble (CAPE) module and enhancing the model with an auxiliary object center prediction task, we achieve notable improvements on the YouRefIt benchmark.
-Our results demonstrate that combining multiple pointing cues and multimodal signals leads to more accurate and robust referent understanding in complex visual scenes.
+We address Embodied Reference Understanding by overcoming the limitations of relying on a single pointing line, using our dual-model framework to leverage complementary Gaussian ray heatmaps for richer supervision and improved target detection.
+Combined through the CLIP-Aware Pointing Ensemble (CAPE) and enhancing the model with an auxiliary object center prediction, our approach achieves strong improvements on the YouRefIt, ISL pointing, and CAESAR datasets.
+Our results demonstrate that combining multiple pointing cues and in general, multimodal signals, leads to more accurate and robust referent understanding in complex visual scenes.
+Beyond empirical gains, our work demonstrates a general principle of multimodal cue integration: fusing complementary spatial and semantic signals resolves ambiguities that single modalities cannot, providing a principle for robust referent understanding in complex visual scenes.

-\paragraph{Limitations} Due to the lack of explicit depth information, the model occasionally selects an incorrect object that lies along the pointing direction but is not the intended referent.
-We plan to address this depth-related issue in future work.
-Additionally, the use of a CNN-based image backbone leads to suboptimal precision in bounding box predictions.
-This limitation can be mitigated by adopting a more advanced backbone architecture, such as the Swin Transformer. {